saumya-prakash/Honeyword-based-authentication-system/README.md

 # Honeyword-based-authentication-system

 An implementation of honeyword-based authentication system that can detect password leaks.
-The honeword generation scheme is based on [Erguler's scheme (2)](#erguler).
+The honeword-generation scheme is based on [Erguler's scheme (2)](#erguler).

 ### Architecture
 <li> honeychecker program - It contains the username and the corresponding correct-password index (stored in the file sugar_index).